Konard/T4GenericsExample/README.md

 T4 is used to generate specific implementations of this interface for `UInt64`, `UInt32`, `UInt16` and `Byte` types.
 All implementations share single base template `GenericClass.ttinclude` logic.

 It is possible to achieve the same result using [C++/CLI template and .NET Framework 4.7.2](https://github.com/Konard/CppGenericsExample).
-But this approach works only for Windows while C++/CLI is not crossplatform.
+But this approach works only for Windows while support for C++/CLI is not crossplatform.

 ## Setup
 Requires .NET Core 2.2 SDK and Runtime.